 Location: Tangiers Theatre, Morocco

 The Day of the Balloons debuted in June of 1977 in Tangiers Theatre, replacing the Bicentennial show, The Eagle Within.
-At opening, the 17 minute presentation ran at the top of each hour.
+When it opened, the 17-minute presentation ran at the top of each hour.
 Like the show before it, The Day of The Balloons was a multimedia experience with a computerized combination of Cinemascope and 12 slide projectors, along with stereophonic music and narration by Glen Yarborough.
-The show followed the discovery of the four gifts of America by visiting sites and scenes across the country by way of hot air balloon and seeing the gifts through the eyes of children.
+The show followed the discovery of the four gifts of America by visiting sites and scenes across the country by way of a hot air balloon and seeing the gifts through the eyes of children.

 The presentation began with film and slide images being projected, and Yarborough narrating: “Once upon a time, on an ordinary day, people all over America were going about their business in an ordinary way.”
 Ascending from the Grand Canyon, a red, white, and blue hot air balloon is carried by a special wind to take visitors on their journey, as Yarborough sings “This Land is Your Land.”